BALaser

 (a): schematic representation of BA semiconductor laser with a dual optical injection.
 Optical spectra (b) and far-fields (c), as well as maximal, minimal and mean emission power (d) for the increased injection power and fixed frequency detuning in this laser. (e): laser stabilization region in injection power / frequency detuning plane.

-Beam shaping in BAS amplifiers with periodically modulated electrical contacts
+Beam shaping in BAS devices with periodically modulated electrical contacts

 In this theoretical example we demonstrate the improvement of the lateral beam profile in BA semiconductor amplifiers with periodic modulation of the gain and refractive index in both longitudinal and lateral directions.
 Such a modulation can be effectively realized by periodic structuring of the electrical contact.